matje/draft-obsolete-dlv/draft-mekking-dnsop-obsolete-dlv.md

   to make the internal network more secure to avoid name redirection, rather than complicate the DNS protocol.

-Given these arguments, plus its use case is fairly limited, and the above disadvantages to keep DLV, it is probably not worth the effort of maintaining the DLV mechanism.
+Given these arguments, plus its fairly limited use case, and the above disadvantages to keep DLV, it is probably not worth the effort of maintaining the DLV mechanism.

 # Moving DLV to Historic Status

-There are two RFCs that specify DLV.
+There are two RFCs that specify DLV:

 1. RFC 4431 [@!RFC4431] specifies the DLV resource record.
 2. RFC 5074 [@!RFC5074] specifies the DLV mechanism for publishing trust